ZSiltitan/Coursera-Operating-systems/Note.md

 ADSL: asymmetric digital subscriber line: Upload < download speed, most for clients use
 SDSL: symmetric digital subscriber line

+Compare with T1: twisted pair copper used by modern telephone lines was capable of transmitting way more data than what was needed for voice-to-voice calls.
+By operating at a frequency range that didn't interfere with normal phone calls, a technology known as digital subscriber line or DSL was able to send much more data across the wire than traditional dial-up technologies

 #### Cable broadband

 Cable broadband is based on cabled TV systems (first don't have since people use TV towers and antennas)